stevenhorkey/grayscale-theme/_posts/March 2018/2018-3-27-Start-Here.md

 **Studying Psychology (& Philosophy)**
 <br>
 <br>
 Mastering life is primarily about mastering your psychology.
-Put simply, if you can understand and control your mindset, you can accomplish anything you desire.
-Here are a few topics to understand despite the fact that they may not be entirely correct:
+Put simply, if you can understand and control your mindset, you can accomplish anything you put yourself to.
+Here are a few topics to understand despite the fact that they may not be entirely "correct":
 - Spiral Dynamics
 - Maslow's Hierarchy of Needs
 - Self Deception and Cognitive Bias